Video is fast becoming the most consumed digital medium, with more and more businesses adding video content to their websites.

 Invest in video professionals

-Sorry, but an iPhone just won’t cut it.
 Your landing page is your shopfront and first impressions count.
 Invest in a professionally made video – especially if you want animation and infographics.
 A video content agency can not only refine your script, storyboard and produce your video, but many offer video marketing services to ensure that your videos are effectively distributed.

-Sprinkle your video with CTA
+Sprinkle your video with call to actions

 Don’t just add call to actions at the end of a video.
 Use directional cues within your video to point viewers towards a call to action throughout.
-Take a look at Dollar Shave Club‘s very clear ‘Do It’ call to action, which precedes and follows on from the video experience.

 Optimise, optimise, optimise